seud0nym/tch-gui-unhide/utilities/README.md

  partition      One or more partitions to restored.
                   Specify either the device (e.g. "mtd2") or name (e.g. "rootfs_data")
-                  Do not specify the device variant prefix (e.g. DJA0231-) If not specified and -f not specified, defaults to mtd2-rootfs_data
+                  Do not specify the device variant prefix (e.g. DJA0231-) If not specified, defaults to: rootfs_data
 ```

 ## reboot-on-coredump